 The recertification process for the Certified Clinical Documentation Specialist (CCDS) ensures that clinical documentation improvement professionals stay abreast of changing government and private-payer regulations, documentation and coding requirements, and important developments in the field of CDI.

-CCDS recertification is due every two years on the anniversary of the date on which they passed the CCDS exam.
-Applications are accepted no more than 60 days before their due date.
+Individuals who hold the CCDS must apply for recertification every two years.
+It is due on the anniversary of the date on which they passed the CCDS exam.
+That date is printed on the individual’s certificate.

 CCDS certification holders must submit the recertification application along with proof of having earned 30 Continuing Education Units (CEUs) relevant to the CDI field.
-Individuals may submit no more than 10 CEUs for a single activity, with the exception of the annual ACDIS Conference or the HCPro CDI-related Boot Camps.
+Individuals may submit no more than 10 CEUs for a single activity from another accredited agency or organization such as AHIMA or ANCC.
+All CEUs issued by HCPro and ACDIS are accepted for recertification (such as from the annual ACDIS Conference or an HCPro CDI-related Boot Camps).

 Only CEU activities completed after a candidate passes the CCDS exam may be submitted for recertification.
 CEUs must be earned during the two-year period when the certification is valid.
 Additional CEUs do not carry over to the next renewal period.

 Although ACDIS strongly recommends submitting 30 CEUs by the two-year exam anniversary date, CCDS certification holders are extended a 45-day grace period to submit their CEUs.
-Failure to submit CEUs within this 45-day grace period may result in penalties, late fees and eventual revocation of the CCDS credential.
+Failure to submit CEUs in a timel manner may result in penalties, late fees and eventual revocation of the CCDS credential.
 A former credential holder may recertify by reapplying for and successfully passing the CCDS exam.

 A percentage of applicants will be audited to ensure that they have met the CEU requirements.
 Recertification candidates should keep a record of participation in all of their CEU qualifying activities in the event of an audit.